Live environment training is costly and dangerous. Is extended reality the answer?

 XR technologies are also well positioned to help train new engineers to conduct maintenance, given their unique ability to simulate different scenarios.
 A range of malfunctions and problems can occur when running wide arrays of complex machinery, and it is impossible to provide trainees with an active understanding of all of them in a live environment.
 In a simulation, new engineers have the opportunity to gain familiarity with an extensive sample of potential maintenance requirements, making them better equipped to effectively tackle the real thing when the first time comes.

-While new talent stands to benefit significantly from XR technology, Kommabhatla mentions that it can also help experienced oil and gas professionals enhance their knowledge.
+While new talent stands to benefit significantly from XR technology, Kommabhatla mentions that it can also help experienced energy professionals enhance their knowledge.

-“New employees are not the only staff in the oil and gas industry that benefit from this form of training,” he says.
+“New employees are not the only staff in the energy industry that benefit from this form of training,” he says.
 “Employees can also benefit immensely from tech-driven refresher courses.
 This is highly useful for instilling familiarity with new machinery or processes, or to roll out a new set of plans or guidelines.”

 The key to successful implementation